Lucretiel/autocommand/README.md

 ### Types

 You can use a type annotation to give an argument a type besides `str`.
 Any type (or in fact any callable) that returns an object when given a string argument can be used, though there are a few special cases that are described later.
-Keep in mind that arparse will catch `TypeErrors` raised during parsing, so you can supply a callable and do some basic argument validation as well.
+Keep in mind that `argparse` will catch `TypeErrors` raised during parsing, so you can supply a callable and do some basic argument validation as well.

 ```python
 @automain(__name__)